 2010 1 OCT | £460,000 | £507,748 | ![]() 9% below HPI |

 The below graph shows the average detached house price in the Buckinghamshire local authority area over time, sourced from the HPI.
-The two 136 CHERRY TREE ROAD sales from October 2010 and June 2017 have been plotted on the graph.
+The three 136 CHERRY TREE ROAD sales between October 2010 and March 2025 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
-For example, the October 2010 sale was for 9% below the HPI.
-So the extrapolation line tracks at 9% below the HPI over time, until the June 2017 sale, where it rises to 15% above the HPI.
-The line then continues to track at 15% above the HPI.
+For example, the June 2017 sale was for 15% above the HPI.
+So the extrapolation line tracks at 15% above the HPI over time, until the March 2025 sale, where it falls to 14% above the HPI.
+The line then continues to track at 14% above the HPI.

-This is based on house price inflation of 14.8%, between June 2017 and February 2025, for detached houses, in the Buckinghamshire local authority area, as calculated by the Office for National Statistics and published in their UK House Price Index (HPI).
+This is based on house price deflation of 1.2%, between March 2025 and June 2025, for detached houses, in the Buckinghamshire local authority area, as calculated by the Office for National Statistics and published in their UK House Price Index (HPI).

 136 CHERRY TREE ROAD sits on a plot of roughly 0.190 of an acre, or 767m².
 The below map shows the location of 136 CHERRY TREE ROAD, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of 136 CHERRY TREE ROAD).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.